psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 All attempts to protect the natural world or have genuine justice are denounced as mystical nonsense.
 Truth is all.
 Truth is financial.

-The Neemian mythos that held the society together as a whole is consigned to history.
+The Neemian mythos that held society together as a whole is consigned to history.
 Its loss destabilises the society which lurches from crisis to crisis.
 Each lurch is used by the Chief Exec to further his control.
 The anguish of the people drives an entertainment and consumption industry.
 Addictions become the